-If you are a faculty member of MIT, Harvard, or one of the Harvard-affiliated hospitals and are interested in becoming an Associate or Affiliate Member, please complete our self-nomination form.
-Feel free to contact the Office of Academic Affairs with any questions.
+If you are a tenure-track/tenured faculty member of MIT, Harvard, or one of the Harvard-affiliated hospitals and are interested in becoming an Affiliate Faculty or an Associate Member at Broad, please complete our self-nomination form.
+Contact the Office of Academic Affairs with any questions.

 Broad's leadership team contributes daily to fulfilling our scientific mission.